Luke Williams (football manager)

-Luke Williams (born 1 May 1981) is an English professional football manager who is manager of EFL League One club Peterborough United.
+Luke Williams (born 1 May 1981) is an English professional football manager who was most recently manager of EFL League One club Peterborough United.

 Born in London, Williams played youth football but suffered an injury at age 19, which stopped him from playing professionally.
 He began his coaching career at Leyton Orient and West Ham United.
 He spent several years coaching Brighton & Hove Albion's under-21s and made his first-team managerial debut with Swindon Town in 2015.
 After coaching Bristol City's under-23s, Williams became the assistant coach to Russell Martin at Milton Keynes Dons in 2019 and Swansea City in 2021.

 Williams was appointed head coach of Notts County in 2022, leading them to Football League promotion in his first season and breaking several club records, including the most wins and points in a season.
-In 2024, he returned to Swansea City as head coach.
+In 2024, he returned to Swansea City as head coach before joining Peterborough a year later.

 Early life

 Williams was born in London, England, in 1981.
 He attended school in Waltham Abbey.
 Williams played football at youth level for Norwich City, but was released at age 16.
 He then joined Bristol Rovers as an apprentice after a successful trial.
 Williams also played for his school football team and left school aged 16 without GCSEs.
 At age 19, he suffered a knee injury and failed to win a contract with Leyton Orient, so he decided to focus on coaching.

 Between ages 19 and 23, Williams had five operations in four years to correct his knee injury.
 He also suffered a broken hip and fractured skull from a car crash in his early 20s, and was stabbed with a champagne flute on a night out in London, which he believed may have caused him to suffer post-traumatic stress disorder.